A. Oakey Hall: Political career

+He complained of an undercount in the 1870 United States census in New York City to President Ulysses S. Grant and successfully lobbied for a recount of the city's population.
 As mayor, Hall was unpopular for a myriad of reasons, partly due to the ongoing political clashes between Anglo "Nativists" and the Irish population.
 While Democrat "Boss" Tweed, Tammany Hall leaders and Hall were Anglo, their power base rested largely upon Irish immigrants.
 This conflict boiled over in 1871 when Hall attempted to stop the Irish Orange Order (Irish of Anglo-Saxon and Scots-Irish descent) from holding a parade, perhaps provocatively celebrating the historic Orangemen (Anglo Protestant Irish) victory over ethnic Irish Catholics.
 Fearing that either banning the march or allowing it to continue would both lead to violence and mayhem, Governor John Hoffman overruled Mayor Hall and allowed it to continue with increased policing.
 Nevertheless, riots did occur, cementing Hall's negative image on both sides and severely compromising Hoffman's political career.

 Additionally, Hall backed away from supporting Republican candidates because of widespread dislike of the Nativists within the Party.
 He was seen as attempting to have it both ways rather than finding a middle ground.
 In particular, Thomas Nast, who had old-line Republican leanings, took aim at "Elegant Oakey" whom he considered to be the worst of the Tweed politicians because of his high standing, education and open presidential ambitions.
 Nast also felt that Hall got off lightly in the affair because of his continued personal connections with reformer and prosecutor Samuel Tilden, though later historians have shown that Hall and Tilden were never very close in the 1860s and 1870s and that Hall did not receive any special assistance.
-In fact, Tilden was the chief opponent of Tweed, Hall, et al. Hall was tried three times and finally acquitted of all charges on the third trial.
+In fact, Tilden was the chief opponent of Tweed, Hall, et al.

+Hall was implicated in the William M. Tweed's corruption scandal and indicted in early 1872 for "willfully neglecting his official duties."
+He maintained his innocence and his first trial ended in a mistrial when a juror fell ill.
+His second trial ended in a hung jury.
+He was acquitted of all charges at his third trial in 1872 where he represented himself.

 A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Hall as the sixth-worst American big-city mayor to have served between the years 1820 and 1993.